 Replace Your Polish After One Year

 We know, we know: Once you have a favorite color, the last thing you want to do is throw it out before you've used it all.
 However, according to Gibson Tuttle, it's necessary.
-"Once you open a polish bottle you begin to introduce air into the formula which will eventually make polish thicker and lead to clumps which will make your mani more likely to chip," she says.
+"Once you open a polish bottle, you begin to introduce air into the formula, which will eventually make polish thicker.
+This can lead to clumps, which will make your mani more likely to chip," she says.